-A rate R is the (weighted) number of events Γ per time interval Δ and is constant or changing over time depending on the underlying process.
-In this work R stands for constant rates and R(t) for rates that are a function of time.
-There is a difference between the generating rate R, the theoretical rate of the underlying process, and the empirical rate M, the rate observed by measurements.
-The generating rate of a process is usually unknown and the empirical rate is the only information about the process.
-If we are just interested in the number of arrivals over time, we set the sizes of the arriving objects $X_i = 1$.
-Thus, we measure the pure arrival rate of a stochastic arrival process, i.e. the number of arrivals per time.
-In the case of packet arrivals, this is the number of packets arriving per time unit.
+A rate R is the (weighted) number of events Γ per time interval Δ and is constant or changing

+If we are just interested in the number of arrivals over time, we set the sizes of the arriving objects $X_i=1$.
+Thus, we measure the arrival rate, the number of arrivals per time.
 Otherwise, if we take the size of the objects into account, the rate describes the number of object size units over time.
 In the case of a packet arrival process, this is the traffic volume, i.e. the number of bits per second.
-Assuming a constant rate for the example in Figure 2, 5 packets arrive within the presented interval of 5 seconds, which yields an empirical rate $M_P = \frac{1}{sec}$.
-With the packet sizes being 116, 1221, 397, 908, and 1198 Bytes, the traffic volume is $M_T = 768 \frac{Bytes}{sec}$.
+Assuming a constant rate for the example in Figure 2, 5 packets arriving within the presented interval of 5 seconds yield an empirical rate $M_P=\frac{1}{sec}$.
+With the packet sizes being 116, 1221, 397, 908, and 1198 Bytes, the traffic volume is $M_T=768\frac{Bytes}{sec}$.
 Of course, calculating the rate like that serves only as a simple example to point out the notation and concepts described in this section.

-For the sake of simplicity, the figures in the following sections show only examples of arrival rate measurements, i.e., the object sizes are not take into account.
+For the sake of simplicity, the figures in the following sections do not take the object sizes into account.
 However, they clarify the general case as well.
-3 Rate Measurement Algorithms and their Characteristics We present four distinct rate measurement algorithms that reveal different advantages and drawbacks.